StarRocks/starrocks/docker/docker-compose/README.md

 # docker-compose
-This is a docker compose instance for starrocks.
-The repo used for you learn have to use and test starrocks.
-Deploys starrocks and start one fe instance, three be instances.
+This is a docker compose instance for starrocks which is a good start to learn how to test and use starrocks.
+The compose deploys starrocks with one fe instance and one be instances by default.
 To run starrocks on your linux machine:
 ```shell
 docker compose up